Contractors looking at health insurance in the UK

 What's covered by health insurance?

 The exact health cover you receive will depend on the insurance provider and the policy you choose.
-Typically, you'll be offered cover for inpatient and day-patient treatments and surgery, with things such as outpatient diagnosis and physiotherapy often being optional extras.
+Typically, you'll be offered cover for in-patient and day-patient treatments and surgery, with things such as outpatient diagnosis and physiotherapy often being optional extras.
 Most health insurers will also pay for cancer care, although this is sometimes only offered as an optional extra.
 The leading health insurance providers will also include mental health treatment and additional mental health support that you can access when you need it, without a GP referral.

 It's important to remember that health insurance only covers acute conditions, which a course of treatment can cure.
 On the plus side, it enables you to recover quickly and get back to work.